hollorol/AgroMo/README.md

 AgroMo is an Integrated Assessment and Modelling software that integrates 4M (Fodor et al. 2014) a CERES based crop model, the Biome-BGCMuSo (Hidy et al. 2016) biogeochemical and a simple agro-economical model in order to support decision makers at multiple scales.
 Biome-BGCMuSo v6.1 is a detailed biogeochemical model extended with many features from the 4M crop model, thus merges many capabilities from both model families.
 The hybrid model is capable of simulating all major land use types, any kind of land use changes, a large number of agro-management operations, as well as the full water, carbon and nitrogen cycle of the plant-soil system including its GHG (greenhouse gas) balance.

+[x] Denotes the options/functions that are available.
+[ ] Denotes the options/functions that are under construction.

 ## Install AgroMo

 AgroMo GUI uses the freely available Fira Sans font family.
 Please, install the font in order to obtain proper outlook.
 The font is available [here](https://fonts.google.com/specimen/Fira+Sans).